Cape Canaveral Launch Complex 12

 Launch Complex 12 (LC-12) at Cape Canaveral Space Force Station, Florida was a launch pad used by Atlas rockets and missiles between 1958 and 1967.
 It was the second-most southern of the pads known as Missile Row, between LC-11 to the south and LC-13 to the north.
-Along with Complexes 11, 13 and 14, 12 featured a more robust design than many contemporary pads, due to the greater power of the Atlas compared to other rockets of the time.
+Along with Complexes 11, 13 and 14, LC-12 featured a more robust design than many contemporary pads, due to the greater power of the Atlas compared to other rockets of the time.
 It was larger, and featured a concrete launch pedestal that was 6 m tall and a reinforced blockhouse.
 The rockets were delivered to the launch pad by means of a ramp on the southwest side of the launch pedestal.

+Currently, LC-12 is leased by Blue Origin, and has been used by them as a storage site.